Affiliate links on Android Authority may earn us a commission. Learn more.

 We have included both documentary features and series covering a wide variety of topics.
 Whether you’re a political junkie, a nature lover, or a true crime fan, there is sure to be something for you.
 You can sign up for the service at the link below:

-Editor’s note – This list will be updated as documentaries leave and other new arrivals make their debut on Netflix.
+Editor’s note: This best documentaries on Netflix list will be updated as documentaries leave and other new arrivals make their debut on the streaming service.

 This first item on our list of the best documentaries on Netflix is an original docuseries from the platform.
 It tells the story of the followers of Indian guru Bhagwan Shree Rajneesh (A.K.A.
 Osho), who moved en masse to a rural community in Oregon.
 As the group grew in power and wealth, they began to assert their control in strange and increasingly illegal ways.
 What makes this series stand out is the extensive use of footage and interviews from the community itself, which were initially created as promotional materials.

 There are six hour-long episodes in total, but at no point does it feel long.
 It’s engaging and binge-worthy, which is no small feat for a documentary.

 Casting JonBenet makes our list of the best Netflix documentaries not because of its topic, but rather because of the way it tells its story.
-It deals with the death of American child beauty starlet JonBeney Ramsey, who was found strangled in her home at age six.
+It deals with the death of American child beauty starlet JonBenet Ramsey, who was found strangled in her home at age six.
 Instead of simply telling the story and playing existing footage, the filmmakers put out a casting call for a fictional film in Ramsey’s hometown.

 The result is a strangely intimate look at how the story evolved in the minds of everyday people once the media got hold of it.